HCE Standard

 What does “Expire the learning record on” mean?

-When “Expire the learning record on” is used, a learning record expires on a fixed, calendar-based date (for example, December 31 of a given year), regardless of when the course was completed.
-Additional background is available here: Understanding Expiration and Due Dates for "Expiration by Date"
+When “Expire the learning record on” is used, a learning record expires on a fixed, calendar-based date (for example, December 31 of a given year), regardless of when the course was completed throughout the year.
+Additional background is available here: Understanding Due Dates for "Expiration by Date"

 Under this model, the expiration date is anchored to the compliance cycle as defined in the “Expiration” section of the course’s settings, not to the completion date.
 For example, if the course is set to “Expire to learning record on 31 December every year”, then the compliance cycle is January 1st to December 31st of each year.